-After receiving this information, the wedding church will then prepare a letter requesting for the marriage banns.
+After receiving this information, the wedding church will then prepare a letter requesting the marriage banns.

-The banns are posted in the couple’s parishes for three consecutive weeks, which explains why you need to complete the wedding requirements at least a month before the event.
+The banns will be posted in the couple’s parishes for three consecutive weeks, which explains why you need to complete the wedding requirements at least a month before the event.

 Afterward, you can now retrieve the letter from the parish office with a reply indicating that no impediments exist and that the wedding can push through.